4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 A Webdriver that runs concurrently with a Session is often necessary for many of the tools I've deployed in this environment, and this module makes creating and managing these connections simple, even from the console.

+_See 'General Context' for information on why both Sessions and a Webdriver are necessary._

 <hr />

-## Context Summary

-_See Doc: General Context for more details on the following._

-#### **_Environment_**

-This module is specific to a help desk environment and most other scripts/tools for said environment depend on it.
-Chromedriver is my preferred Webdriver.

-#### **_Why JSON?_**

-Simply due to policy, it was not possible for simple authentication with ServiceNow's various web services to be enabled for anyone beyond SNOW admins and developers.
-With the help of cookies however, access to the JSON Web Service via Requests is possible.
-This is true for all instances of ServiceNow utilized in this environment.

-#### **_Then why a Driver too?_**

-The JSON web service has three important limitations:

-1. Obviously, something else must negotiate login and obtain cookies
-2. Attaching items to ServiceNow records is not possible via JSON yet often necessary
-3. ServiceNow records can not be changed to a resolved/closed state outside of the GUI for 'itil' users (I theorize)

 ## Cookie persistence

 _Not covered in Doc: General Context_

 **Note:** I refer to a browser writing cookies locally as 'cookies persisting.'
-The third function of this module specifically addresses this and is really only used within the Spawn Driver Function
+The third function of this module specifically addresses this and is really only used within the Spawn Driver Function.

 Cookies persistence must be asserted due to Google Chrome's 30-second intervals of writing cookies to its 'Cookies' file.
 After a login is successful, a Session will query the instance's JSON service repeatedly until a status code 200 is returned.

-When I was unaware of the 30 second interval, I was very confused why Sessions would often fail authentication within a script, yet, when I established the connection step-by-step in a console, it worked almost every time.
+**_Stumbling on to this:_** When I was unaware of the 30 second interval, I was very confused why Sessions would often fail authentication within a script, yet, when I established the connection step-by-step in a console, it worked almost every time.
 I eventually noticed that the local cookies were almost always bad if the Driver was immediately closed after login, implying some timing issue.
 Thankfully, a simple Google search revealed Chrome's 30-second interval and I adjusted the module accordingly.